petecarapetyan/webappwriter/docs/explore/index.md

 - CSS grid vs Bootstrap or many other
 - too many others to mention here

 The resistance is palpable.
-You simply don't ask me to learn something new when I could already be done if I use familiar legacy stacks.
+Why ask me to learn something new, when I could already be done if I use familiar legacy stacks.
 But that's exactly what is happening, here.
+This is why "better" doesn't feel better, not even slightly.

-So these improvements lead us to the next section: When to adopt which stacks?
+So these improvements lead us to the next section: _**When**_ to adopt which stacks?

 ## Conclusion: 3 exact filters, to the rescue